3 years full-time

 Depending on your pathway into the Bachelor of Nursing, compulsory clinical courses, which have a clinical placement component, begin in trimester 1 or 2.
 A clinical calendar is available on the School of Nursing and Midwifery website.
 It is expected that when you enrol in these clinical courses you will be available to attend.
 Part-time students must be available full-time for all professional placements.

 The study of clinical nursing requires that students spend considerable time undertaking hands-on experience in on-campus clinical laboratories and within hospitals and other off-campus clinical settings.
-To ensure students are provided with the opportunity to gain sufficient clinical experience, all NRS-coded courses that include off campus clinical practicum from Year 1/Trimester 2 of this program will extend beyond the standard 13-week teaching semester.
-This may include undertaking clinical placement during the mid-semester and between-trimester vacation periods (i.e. the break during trimesters and between Semester 1 and Trimester 2).
+To ensure students are provided with the opportunity to gain sufficient clinical experience, all NRS-coded courses that include off campus clinical practicum from Year 1/Trimester 2 of this program will extend beyond the standard 13-week teaching trimester.
+This may include undertaking clinical placement during the mid-trimester and between-trimester vacation periods (i.e. the break during trimesters and between Trimester 1 and Trimester 2).

 Consequently, although there will be no reduction in actual vacation length, the dates of the mid-trimester and between-trimester vacation periods may vary for some students from the dates advertised in the standard academic calendar.
 Students are advised that the timetables for these courses will not exceed 18 teaching weeks per trimester (i.e. the academic year will not exceed 36 teaching weeks in duration).
 Exact dates over which these extended courses will run will be published on a trimester-by-trimester basis within the University timetable.